 - When Marti Noxon was promoted to executive producer for Season 6 of Buffy the Vampire Slayer, she also became showrunner for that season, since Joss Whedon was initially preoccupied with the creation of a single episode ("Once More With Feeling"), as well as prepping Firefly.

-- After David Greenwalt left Angel, Jeffrey Bell took over as showrunner for the final two seasons. * It is speculated that he will also act as showrunner on Joss Whedon's new Agents of S.H.I.E.L.D. show, since he's the only one of the other four listed executive producers to have showrunning experience.
+- After David Greenwalt left Angel, Jeffrey Bell took over as showrunner for the final two seasons. note It is speculated that he will also act as showrunner on Joss Whedon's new Agents of S.H.I.E.L.D. show, since he's the only one of the other four listed executive producers to have showrunning experience.